-David Hammond has international public law, maritime and criminal experience covering defence, prosecution and advisory matters both in the UK and around the globe often at State, UN and EU level.
+David Hammond has a specialist practice combining international public law, humanitarian, maritime and criminal expertise covering defence, prosecution and advisory matters not just in the UK, but around the globe for private clients, individual States, the UN and the EU.

 David has drafted international state-level agreements, protocols and was the first person to formally introduce Business and Human Rights into North Africa in 2013.
 Head lawyer for the European Union in East Africa with extensive counter-piracy and human trafficking experience, and political experience in Brussels, he is also UK Counsel to Libyan National Counsel for Civil Liberties and Human Rights.
 David is a member of the English Bar Council’s Rule of Law Committee and is noted in the Legal 500.
 In 2013, he was the Lloyds finalist for maritime lawyer of the year and is a UK Deployable Civilian Expert for global law and justice matters in complex environments.

 David’s legal, management and project skills are significant as a result of 25 years international work for governments, NGOs and private clients.
-He has a network and understands intimately the practical legal requirements and policy processes for setting up new international projects and structures.
+He has a broad legal, political and security focused network and intimately understands the practical legal requirements and policy processes for setting up new international projects and structures.

 حقوق الإنسان، وشمال أفريقيا، ليبيا. دايفيد مكلَّف من المجلس الوطني الليبي للحريات المدنية وحقوق الإنسان في طرابلس كمستشار قانوني بريطاني. وهو يساعد في تطوير المبادرات الوطنية لحكم القانون، والسياسات الاستراتيجية لحقوق الإنسان، وصياغة وثائق المجلس الوطني للحريات المدنية وحقوق الإنسان، والتدريب القانوني والمحاضرات. كما يقدّم خدمات خاصة لموكّلين من المواطنين الليبيين الذين يسعون إلى تمثيل دولي.